redis/redis-doc/topics/streams-intro.md

 ## Total latency of consuming a message

-Non blocking stream commands like XRANGE and XREAD or XREADGROUP without the BLOCK option are server synchronously like any other Redis command, so to discuss latency of such commands is meaningless: more interesting is to check the time complexity of the commands in the Redis documentation.
+Non blocking stream commands like XRANGE and XREAD or XREADGROUP without the BLOCK option are served synchronously like any other Redis command, so to discuss latency of such commands is meaningless: more interesting is to check the time complexity of the commands in the Redis documentation.
 It should be enough to say that stream commands are at least as fast as sorted set commands when extracting ranges, and that `XADD` is very fast and can easily insert from half million to one million of items per second in an average machine if pipelining is used.

 However latency becomes an interesting parameter if we want to understand the delay of processing the message, in the context of blocking consumers in a consumer group, from the moment the message is produced via `XADD`, to the moment the message is obtained by the consumer because `XREADGROUP` returned with the message.